 Dublin - Dublin City

 Dublin originated as a Viking settlement near Christ Church on Wood Quay, and continued to develop over the centuries to become Ireland's capital city.
 Its name also derives from this period.
 The Vikings moored their ships in a Lake called Dubh Linn, or Black Pool.
 Dubh Linn was connected to the River Liffey and eventually became anglicised to Dublin.
-According to the 2006 census, Dublin has a population of over 505,000 people.
+According to the 2016 census, Dublin city has a population of 553,165 people.